jcombs0929/blackjack-jeff-combs/README.md

 ## Process

 Before beginning on any design work, I needed to understand the game at a basic level.
 So, I read through the guide on Bicycle and then created a user flow to help me understand it at a high level.
-Though it wasn't completely necessary for styling, knowledge of the game would guide my designed decisions.
+Though it wasn't completely necessary for styling, knowledge of the game would guide my design decisions.

 ### Steps

 1. Designed user flow to understand varies plays and outcomes.
-2. Create wireframes of different layout options.
+2. Created wireframes of different layout options.
-3. Design mockups based on chosen wireframe.
+3. Designed mockups based on chosen wireframe.
-4. Build with HTML/SCSS
+4. Built with HTML/SCSS

 ## Design Decisions